Anujh23/australian-company-data-pipeline/README.md

   - australian_companies.csv: Sample output of processed data.
   - abr.csv: (Not included due to file size limits)

-- **test/**:
+- **data-quality check/**:
-  - Scripts and notebooks to validate schema and data integrity.
+  Scripts to test schema and data consistency.
+  Notebooks to validate schema, duplicates, and nulls.

+- **setup-postgres notebook**:
+  Contains code to set up the PostgreSQL database and schema.